 All health insurances are different, so it's important to determine what services or portion of services (routine check-ups, medical appointments, mental health resources, prescriptions, and medical equipment) your plan covers.
 Some packages may even include fitness memberships and digital wellness resources like the Calm or Headspace app.

 If you have a Flexible Spending Account (FSA) or a Health Savings Account (HSA), you can use your funds for a variety of health and wellness products and services, including our at-home lab tests.
-Check out our FSA/HSA shopping guide to find out what surprising products may be covered by your health account.

 Our Control membership is perfect for the health guru wanting to stay on top of their health, the person who wants to check their levels more regularly, or the one who just wants to save over 70% on an Everlywell test every month.
 Whatever goals you have, our membership can give you access to the test results you deserve to help you get there.